 Heads up!
-This is a vintage airline review.
+This is a vintage airline review (which features the old style seats).
 Be sure to read my latest Hawaiian Airlines A330-200 first class review to see what the experience is like today.
 Basically, it kicks the snot out of what you’re about to read.

 Segment 1 0f 2: San Diego to Honolulu

 I was pretty excited when I booked this reservation, mainly because I’ve never had the chance to try Hawaiian Airlines first class before.
 I knew it wasn’t anything special compared to other US airlines, but still.
 The service on every other Hawaiian Airlines flight I’ve been on has been top notch so I was expecting good things in the front cabin.

 But if I’m being totally honest, I would have been excited about this even if I wasn’t flying first class.
 You don’t have to twist my arm very hard to convince me to go to Hawaii.

 San Diego, CA (SAN) – Honolulu, HI (HNL)

 I arrived at SAN about three hours before departure, which to most probably seems absurdly early.
 I wouldn’t disagree, but I like to arrive early to avoid any and all stress.
 Besides – airports (especially terminal 2 here at SAN) are nice places to hang out and get some work done assuming that things aren’t too busy.
 Friday mornings aren’t usually busy anyway, and this morning was no exception.

 I hung out at the departure gate (51) for a while, then decided to get up and walk around once it started filling up with other passengers.
 Gate 51 has a very large and wide open seating area, but it fills up fast with Airbus A330 sized loads.